 How Far To Fill Up A Fish Tank

-- After a week, measure the distance (in centimeters) between your current water level and the one you’ve marked up.
+- After a week, measure the distance (in centimeters) between the current water level and the one you’ve marked up.

 - Multiply this value with the width and length of your aquarium.

-- The calculation will give you the amount of water that’s evaporated in one week in milliliters.
+- The calculation will give you the amount of water evaporated in milliliters in 1 week.

 - Divide this number by seven.
 This will give you your daily water loss number.

-However, bear in mind that you’ll need to re-calculate this number when the seasons change, as you’ll lose more water in the summer when it’s warm and dry.
+However, you must re-calculate this number when the seasons change, as you’ll lose more water in the summer when it’s warm and dry.

-If you haven’t got time to work this calculation out or need a quick answer, subtract 1% of your water’s temperature to get a rough daily evaporation estimation.
+If you haven’t got time to work this calculation out or need a quick answer, subtract 1% of the water’s temperature for an approximate daily evaporation estimation.

 How To Stop Aquarium Evaporation

-You can’t stop aquarium evaporation completely, but you can slow the process down using the following methods:
+You can’t stop aquarium evaporation, but you can slow the process down with these methods:

 Regulate Water Temperature

-While tropical fish species thrive in warmer temperatures, they’re able to tolerate a small heat range, meaning you can keep the water at the cooler end to prevent evaporation.
+While tropical fish species thrive in warmer temperatures, they can tolerate a small heat range, meaning you can keep the water at the cooler end to prevent evaporation.

-Fish also get stressed if the water’s too warm, so keep an eye on the temperature to ensure it doesn’t rise unexpectedly.
-This would not only increase the amount of water that evaporates but could negatively affect your fish.
+Fish also get stressed if the water’s too warm, so monitor the temperature to ensure it doesn’t rise unexpectedly.
+This would increase the amount of water evaporating and negatively affect the fish.

 Maintain Room Temperature

-To prevent your tank water from evaporating too quickly, make sure the room you house your aquarium in remains as cool as possible without being too cold.
-This will prevent evaporation from occurring as quickly, as it’s harder for the process to take place in cooler temperatures.
+To prevent the water from evaporating too fast, ensure the room you house your aquarium in remains as cool as possible without being too cold.
+This will prevent evaporation from occurring as quickly.

-Similarly, evaporation speeds up when the air’s dry, so maintaining humidity in the room should help prevent it.
+Evaporation speeds up when the air is dry, so maintaining humidity in the room should help.

-As well as this, make sure your tank’s sensibly located away from sunny windows.
-If the room lets in too much light, place a cover over your fish tank for a couple of hours and consider placing the tank somewhere cooler and darker.
+Ensure the tank is located away from sunny windows.
+If the room lets in too much light, place a cover over the tank for a couple of hours and consider putting the tank somewhere cooler and darker.

 Use A Lid

-Using a glass or plastic lid has other benefits, as it helps to maintain the water temperature and prevents fish from jumping out of the tank.
+Using a glass or plastic lid has other benefits, as it helps maintain the water temperature and prevents fish from jumping out of the tank.
 A cover also prevents items from falling into the tank.
-Some tanks come with one, but they’re relatively affordable to buy separately.

 Choose Your Fish Wisely

-While it’s tempting to choose fish based on looks alone, this isn’t always the best way to create your community.
-If you live in a warm, dry climate, you’re better off choosing fish that prefer inhabiting cooler waters, such as goldfish.
-Other fish that can tolerate colder waters include:
+If you live in a warm, dry climate, you’re better off choosing fish that prefer inhabiting cooler waters, like goldfish.
+Other fish that can tolerate cooler water include:

 These fish survive in temperatures around the mid-60s (Fahrenheit), meaning you can safely keep the outer environment at room temperature without affecting the fish.